“Moving on doesn’t mean you forget about things. It just means you have to accept what’s happened and continue living.”

 Single USA issue $8.50

 Single Foreign issue $13.50

 Shipping: $3 U.S., $5 Canada, $8 Foreign

 Check or money order to Hoods Woods or call (208) 651-6309.

 Article Submissions: We request that you not send paper submissions.
 We accept submissions via e-mail.
 Please see www.SurvivalQ.com for details on submissions.

-Advertising: Please contact our Director of Marketing, Gayla Fleming for more information on how to advertise with Survival Quarterly Magazine.
-You can reach her via email at email@example.com.
+Advertising: Please contact us for more information on how to advertise with Survival Quarterly Magazine.
+You can reach us via email at firstname.lastname@example.org.